Snowshoeing Kit List

 • Gloves, hat, neck warmer or ear warmer.
 It's worth getting decent waterproof warm ski gloves or mitts as well as a pair of fleecy gloves.
 A couple of different hats, one very warm and one less warm for differing temperatures.

 • Rucksack to carry spare sweater, waterproofs, packed lunch, water bottle, and other bits and pieces.
 Good idea to put a waterproof rucksack liner inside your rucksack.
 A 25 to 35 litre rucksack should be ample for a day's snowshoeing.
+It is important to make sure you are able to strap your snowshoes to the outside of your rucksack (check straps etc) for sections where you may remove your snowshoes.

 • Good sized water flask or a plastic water bottle.
 A Platypus or similar water system is also very handy, but beware, they can freeze so an insulated tube is a good idea.